-A bulging disc injury is a common spine injury sustained to your spines intervertebral disc.
+A bulging disc injury is a common spine injury that commonly sustained in the spines intervertebral disc.
 It can occur in your lower back, upper and mid-back or your neck.

-A bulging disc can commonly be referred to as a slipped disc or a protruding disc.
-However, when the disc bulge is significant enough for the disc nucleus to come out of the annulus, it is known as a herniated disc.
+A bulging disc is commonly referred to as a slipped disc or a protruding disc.
+However, when the disc bulge is significant enough, it is known as a herniated disc

 Where does the pain come from?

-The pain comes from the part of the disc touching the nerve that runs down the leg.
-It is this bulging disc that comes in contact with the nerve that runs down the leg and creates inflammation.
-This is felt as pain and is sometimes called sciatica.
+The pain is usually originated from the part of the disc touching the nerve that runs down to the leg.
+The bulging disc comes in contact with the nerve that runs down the leg causing inflammation.
+Pain caused by this is sometimes mistaken as sciatica.

 How does the disc come in contact with the nerve?

-There are many reasons, but generally speaking, the spine has been under some pressure and the disc simply gives way, the inner disc material protrudes outside of the disc, or it pushes into the outer layers of the disc which creates the bulge or a bulging disc in the back or neck which causes neck pain.
+There are many reasons why but the most common cause is too much pressure on the spine causing the disc to simply give way.
+As a result, the inner disc material protrudes outside of the disc, or it pushes into the outer layers of the disc which creates a bulging disc in the back or neck.

 - Heavy lifting (irrespective of lifting posture)